about

 Em Judkins (they/them) is a queer poet and filmmaker based in Massachusetts.
 They graduated from Smith College with a B.A. in English and Film and Media Studies.
-Their writing has won the Ethel Olin Corbin Prize, the Ruth Forbes Eliot Prize, and the Elizabeth Drew Essay Prize, and appears in The Core Review, new words poetry journal, Emulate, and elsewhere.
-They currently help facilitate for the Worcester Writer’s Collective and are an administrator for the Northampton Literary Society.
+Their writing has won the Ethel Olin Corbin Prize, the Ruth Forbes Eliot Prize, and the Elizabeth Drew Essay Prize, and appears or is forthcoming in Outskirts Literary Journal, Muzzle Magazine, The Core Review, new words poetry journal, Emulate, and elsewhere.
+They currently serve as a board member for the Worcester County Poetry Association and help facilitate the Worcester Writer’s Collective and Northampton Literary Society.
 They believe in love, bad art, and the power of community organizing.

 Education